jieggii/puffy/README.md

 exec = "/home/user/scripts/script.sh"
 ```

-Edit fields as you want!
-A new repository can be added under `[[repo]]` line.
+Edit fields and add your repositories.

-Please be sure to indicate `name`, `secret` and `exec` fields.
-They are required.
+_Note: you need to restart puffy after every configuration edits._

-_Also note, that after every configuration edits you need to restart puffy_
+### Step 2: Running with systemd

-### 2: Running with systemd
+When puffy is set up, it's time to use it!
+Puffy is supposed to be used with systemd,
-When everything is set up, it's time to use the program what it is for was made.
+but nothing prevents you from running it in the way you want.
-Puffy is in general meant to be used as a systemd service.
+For example directly, just using `puffy` command.
+Anyway, I will show how to use it with systemd.

 At first start it:
 `sudo systemctl start puffy.service`

 You can check its status if you want to make sure everything's fine:
 `systemctl status puffy.service`

-And after that, you probably would like to `enable` it, so that it starts with the start of the server
+And after that, you would probably like to `enable` it, so that it starts with the start of the server
 `sudo systemctl enable puffy.service`

-### 3: Uninstalling
+## Todo
-puffy can be easily uninstalled via `uninstall.sh` script.
-Just run it.
+- [ ] Add payload signature validation